Nearly two dozen state AGs call for federal election protection laws, citing Jan. 6 Capitol riot

 “We cannot confidently rely on these factors to protect the will of the voters in future elections,” they said, “especially since the legal environment is growing more hostile to free and fair elections.”

-The letter was signed by attorneys general from: California, Colorado, Connecticut, the District of Columbia, Delaware, Iowa, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Mexico, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, Vermont, Virginia, Washington, and Wisconsin.
+The letter was signed by Democratic attorneys general from: California, Colorado, Connecticut, the District of Columbia, Delaware, Iowa, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Mexico, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, Vermont, Virginia, Washington, and Wisconsin.

 Sign up for Daily Newsletters